lw292/ametric/README.md

 Use JabRef to:
 * Autogenerate keys.
 * Escape "#" in notes field.
-* Change database property "Encoding" to ASCII
+* Change database property "Encoding" to ASCII.

-* Use a text editor to replace "?" with a random letter.
+Use a text editor that can can highlight bibtex syntax to:
+* Remove "?".
-* Use a bibtex text reader to remove any parts that looked weird.
+* Remove any parts that is not properly escaped.